jackzjjj/welcome/README.md

 plus other stuff

 ## A bit about me
 Crypto head and product manager.
-I find community governance super interesting, with many flaws and lots of potential.
+I find community governance super interesting, flaws and lots of potential.
 Proud generalist.
 Economics grad.

 ***Truth unadorned is often ignored***